omidvatan94/PGOS/README.md

 # PGOS

+PGOS is a frontend and backend application designed for managing orders for Perfectly Ground pre-packaged coffee.
+The frontend and backend can be found in their respective directories within this repository, and this README will go over architecture and installation instructions to run this app on your local environment.

 # PGOS: The Back End

 This Rails app was designed to handle the database and API for PGOS, a system designed to house a list of work orders for Perfectly Ground Coffee, and for creating new work orders